toposoid/toposoid-document-analysis-subscriber/README.md

 # toposoid-knowledge-register-subscriber
 This is a subscriber that works as a microservice within the Toposoid project.
-Toposoid is a knowledge base construction platform.(see [Toposoid　Root Project](https://github.com/toposoid/toposoid.git)) This microservice get information from Neo4J graph database. outputs the result in JSON.
+Toposoid is a knowledge base construction platform.(see [Toposoid　Root Project](https://github.com/toposoid/toposoid.git)) This microservice provides the functionality to register from a document.

 ## Requirements